NSF9/holbertonschool-higher_level_programming/restful-api/README.md

 404     -- Not Found                       -- Page or resource doesn’t exist
 500     -- Internal Server Error           -- Server crashed or encountered unexpected error

+---

+## ✅ Conclusion

+This project provided a hands-on understanding of RESTful APIs and HTTP fundamentals, including real-world inspection of requests, the structure of communication, and the role of methods and status codes in modern web applications.